On a local-global principle for quadratic twists of abelian varieties: Introduction

 \subsection{Previous results}

-Theorem \ref{theorem: Main} is known if $A$ has dimension $g=1$ and its $\ell$-adic representation is irreducible (i.e.~$A$ has no complex multiplication \emph{defined over}~$k$).
-Different proofs of this fact have appeared in works of Serre \cite[p.
+Theorem \ref{theorem: Main} is known if $g=1$ (at least if~$A$ does not have complex multiplication \emph{defined over}~$k$).
+There are different proofs of this fact in works of Serre \cite[p.
 324]{Ser72}, Kings \cite[p.
 90-91]{Kin98}, and Ramakrishnan \cite[Thm.
 B]{Ram00} (note that in these works the results are generally phrased in terms of Galois representations attached to modular forms).
 In the CM case, there is a closely related result by Wong \cite[Cor.
 1]{Won99}.

 The dimension $g=1$ case of Theorem \ref{theorem: Main} can also be retrieved from a general result on $\ell$-adic representations due to Rajan \cite{Raj98}.
-More in general, as we will explain in \S\ref{section: generalities}, this result implies that if two abelian varieties $A$ and $A'$ satisfy~\eqref{equation: main condition}, then $A$ and $A'$ are isogeny twists of each other, that is, they become isogenous after a finite base field extension.
+More in general, as we will explain in \S\ref{section: generalities}, this result implies that if two abelian varieties $A$ and $A'$ satisfy~\eqref{equation: main condition}, then $A_\Qbar$ and $A'_\Qbar$ are isogenous.
 Refining this conclusion to the statement of Theorem~\ref{theorem: Main} is the goal of this article.

 The above mentioned results are just a few instances of a vast literature on local-global principles concerning abelian varieties over number fields.
-Our problem bears a resemblance with a problem recently considered by Khare and Larsen \cite{KL20}.
-Let~$A$ and~$A'$ be abelian varieties defined over $k$ such that for almost\footnote{Actually in \cite{KL20} it suffices to assume that a sufficiently large density of primes of~$\Sigma_k$ has this property.} all primes $\p$ in~$\Sigma_k$ there exists a nontrivial homomorphism from $A_\p\times \overline k_\p$ to $A'_\p\times \overline k_\p$, where $\overline k_\p$ denotes an algebraic closure of $k_\p$.
-Under this hypothesis, they show that there is a nontrivial homomorphism from $A\times \Qbar$ to $A'\times \Qbar$.
-Despite the apparent resemblance, the methods of proof that we employ and those of \cite{KL20} are rather different (mainly due to the fact that ours is a question sensitive to base change).
-In fact, we only prove the local-global principle investigated in this article for certain classes of abelian varietes.
-The fact that these classes of abelian varieties turn out to encompass all abelian varieties of dimension $g\leq 3$ may be regarded as an ``accident in low dimension".
+Our problem is closely related to a recent result of Khare and Larsen \cite{KL20}.
+They show that the base changes $A_\Qbar$ and $A'_\Qbar$ are isogenous if and only if for almost\footnote{Actually in \cite{KL20} it suffices to assume that a sufficiently large density of primes of~$\Sigma_k$ has the required property.
+Obtaining an analogous refinement of Theorem \ref{theorem: Main} seems an interesting question, which we have not attempted to address in this article.} all primes $\p$ in~$\Sigma_k$ so are the base changes $A_\p\times \overline k_\p$ and $A'_\p\times \overline k_\p$, where $\overline k_\p$ denotes an algebraic closure of $k_\p$.
+Our methods of proof and those of \cite{KL20} are rather different (mainly due to the fact that ours is a question sensitive to base change).